Where we come from

 Who we are and what we do

-By browsing through these web pages you can obtain fuller information, but in brief, there is a Secretariat based in Rome, led by the President, the President's Delegate, the Secretary, an adjunct-Secretary, and an Undersecretary who oversee the daily work of a small permanent team.
+By browsing through these web pages you can obtain fuller information, but in brief, there is a Secretariat based in Rome, led by the President who oversees the daily work of a small permanent team.

 Meanwhile, Members of the Council, cardinals, bishops and leading cultural figures attend the Plenary, represent the Dicastery on important occasions and oversee other activies, being appointed by the Holy Father for five-year terms.